 The following steps will hopefully give you the confidence and knowledge to the beach on a pontoon boat.

 First, it is essential to properly check the area where you want to beach your boat.

-In clear areas, it may be possible to see through the water, allowing you to avoid any submerged items.
+It may be possible to see through the water in clear areas, allowing you to avoid any submerged items.
 If the water is even slightly murky, ask a passenger to take a swim around the area.
 Better safe than sorry!
 The swimmer can scout the area and show you the best path to take.

 Once they are safely onboard, you can follow the chosen route.